 30 “Moshe and the leaders of Isra’el went back into the camp; 31 and Adonai sent out a wind which brought quails from across the sea and let them fall near the camp, about a day’s trip away on each side of the camp and all around it, covering the ground to a depth of three feet.
 32 The people stayed up all that day, all night and all the next day gathering the quails — the person gathering the least collected ten heaps; then they spread them out for themselves all around the camp.
 33 But while the meat was still in their mouth, before they had chewed it up the anger of Adonai flared up against the people, and Adonai struck the people with a terrible plague.
 34 Therefore that place was named Kivrot-HaTa’avah [graves of greed], because there they buried the people who were so greedy.”

-I’ve written a lot about this incident in another blog, so I’ll just summarize it here.
+I’ve written a lot about this incident in another post, so I’ll just summarize it here.

 There was a reason God laid the quail outside the camp.
 However, because of their greed, they were not content to only take what they needed for a few days and get more when they ran out.
 They chose to gather quail for probably 36 hours straight, bring them back to camp and heap them up around their tents.
 Imagine a month’s supply of dead quail strewn between tents and lining the walkways.
 Remember, “the person gathering the least collected ten heaps.”
 What a sight!

 Here we see a clear conflict set up by the Israelites’ actions:

 - God’s presence is in their camp.

 “For Adonai your God moves about in your camp to rescue you and to hand over your enemies to you.
 Therefore your camp must be a holy place.
 Adonai should not see anything indecent among you, or he will turn away from you.”